-Looking beyond 2021, the charts below project the assets and liabilities and the funding costs for the next 20 years assuming the State amortizes the liability over a closed 30-year period.
+Looking beyond 2022, the charts below project the assets and liabilities and the funding costs for the next 20 years assuming the State amortizes the liability over a closed 30-year period.

-As the above chart on the left shows, the actuarial liability increases from \$5.5 billion to \$12.7 billion during the next 20 years.
-The red line on the same chart shows the liability (NOL) appearing on the State's financial statements, which is projected to decrease slowly over the period to \$4.2 billion.
-The green line shows the assets increasing from \$650.3 million to about \$8.5 billion.
+As the above chart on the left shows, the actuarial liability increases from \$5.5 billion to \$14.4 billion during the next 20 years.
+The green line shows the assets increasing from \$583 million to about \$8.4 billion.

 The chart on the right shows the annual costs.
-Benefit payments, net of retiree contributions, are shown by the grey area and increase from 11.4% of pay or \$265 million to 15.3% of pay or \$673 million, the same as in the pay-as-you-go scenario.
+Benefit payments, net of retiree contributions, are shown by the grey area and increase from \$249 million to \$685 million, the same as in the pay-as-you-go scenario.
 The blue line represents the State's contribution.
-The red line represents the expense, which becomes an asset as assumption gains are recognized.
-The expense then jumps back up to the assumed contributions as the assumption and experience gains and losses are depleted.
-Under actuarial funding (paying the full ADC and a 7.0% discount rate) the GASB 75 expense on the State's financial statements decreases as a percentage of pay.
-The expense will drop to the expected benefit payments as the unfunded liability is paid off and assumed assumptions are met.